ryounus-io/site/content/blog/staying-sane-in-quarantine/index.md

 I've been taking a bit of a hiatus the past month or so, and have not been blogging as much as I wanted to.
 This break was due to the current `COVID-19` situation and because it was Ramadan last month.
 I was mostly occupied with fasting and spending a lot of my time focusing on my spirituality.

 A blog post is long overdue and I believe the topic I have chosen is quite timely and suitable for the current circumstances we are in.
-Unless you haven been living under a rock, you will know the tough and unprecedented times we are going through, I will try and outline what I've been doing to stay somewhat sane 🤪
+Unless you haven been living under a rock, you will know the tough and unprecedented times we are going through.
+I will try and outline what I've been doing to stay somewhat sane 🤪

 _This post will be a lot shorter and more concise than some of my previous blog posts._

 ### My Circumstance

 Fortunately for me I have not been affected as badly as others.
 I have been working throughout lockdown, albeit from home.
-This transition to working from home has not been very difficult for me as my work place has allowed us to WFH in the past, so was quite a minimal change in comparison to other people.
+This transition to working from home has not been very difficult for me as my work place has allowed us to WFH in the past, so it has been quite a minimal change in comparison to other people.

 I think a lot of us in the tech industry are very fortunate as we can do most of our work from home.
 Being able to work from home is a great advantage but it does come with social limitations which we take for granted when in an office environment.
 I think a lot of developers are not very social in the first place so this lockdown is negatively affecting a lot of us in that way.